Reducing our environmental impact

 - avoiding printing programmes but checking the workshop information online instead.
 A small paper programme book will be provided to all participants during the on-site registration

 - We encourage participants to travel by train to Potsdam whenever possible.
-Berlin main station is only a 30 minute train ride from the venue, within reach from Hamburg in < 2 h, Frankfurt (Main) < 4 h, Munich 4.5 h and Prague 4 h.
+Berlin main station is only 30 Minutes train ride from the venue, within reach from Hamburg in < 2 h, Frankfurt (Main) < 4 h, Munich 4.5 h and Prague 4 h.

-- Several night trains connect Berlin with major cities in Russia, Poland, Czech Republic, Hungary, Austria, (Italy), Switzerland and France.
-Furthermore, there are night trains to Berlin from Budapest/Bratislava (MAV-START) and Moskau/Minsk/Warschau as well as Paris (RZD) though not every day.
+- Furthermore, there are night trains to Berlin from Moskau/Minsk/Warschau as well as Paris (RZD), though not every day.

-- Within Potsdam most places are in easy reach by local public transportation (efficient tram and bus system), bike (also for rent) or by foot.
+- Within Potsdam, most places are in easy reach by local public transport (efficient tram and bus system), bike or foot.

-- Did you know that the tap water in Germany is often of higher quality that most bottled products?
+- Did you know that the tab water in Germany is often of higher quality than most bottled products?
 Bring your own reusable water bottle and try it yourself.

-- To benefit from existing infrastructure, avoid resource intense transportation and reduce participation fees we will make use of the local student restaurant for lunch and coffee breaks.
-We strongly encourage our on-site catering partner to offer more selections of seasonal vegetarian and vegan food.
+- To benefit from existing infrastructure, to avoid resource intense transportation, and to finally reduce participation fees, we will make use of the local canteen caterer for lunch and coffee breaks.
+All food served at the venue will be vegetarian/vegan, mostly seasonal and wherever possible from regional sources.

 - We base our decisions for catering partners also on their efforts to reduce packaging waste to a minimum.